-You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
+The authorities in Austria set and enforce entry rules.
+For further information contact their embassy, high commission or consulate.
+You may also check with your transport provider or travel company to make sure your passport and travel documents meet their requirements.

 Restrictions in response to coronavirus (COVID-19)

 When entering Austria you must provide either proof of COVID-19 vaccination, evidence of a current negative COVID-19 test, or proof of recovery from COVID-19.

 If you cannot provide proof of vaccination, you also need to complete a pre-travel clearance form not more than 72 hours before entry to Austria and self-isolate for 10 days.